Teen Top: 2017–2019: High Five and L.Joe controversy

-2020–present: Resurgence, 10th anniversary, and military service
+2020–present: Resurgence, 10th anniversary, military service, C.A.P's departure, and 4SHO

 Several of Teen Top's older songs received renewed spotlight in 2020, notably, No More Perfume on You (2011) and Crazy (2012) for its viral lyrics and crazy beats.
 Host Yoo Jae-suk regularly expressed his love for the group's music on his variety show MBC Hangout with Yoo and was singing and dancing to the group's tracks on the show.

 On July 10, 2020, Teen Top released a 2020 version of "To You", in commemoration of their 10 years since debut.
 Despite not releasing any new albums in the year, Teen Top was invited to perform their classic tracks on multiple music shows including KBS Music Bank and M Countdown.
 The group also performed at You Hee-yeol's Sketchbook for the first time since their debut.

 Teen Top held their first online concert titled "Teen Top 10 Live" on August 8, 2020.
-This marked Teen Top's last concert as a full group in a while, with Chunji being the first member to enlist in the military shortly after on August 10, 2020 to fulfill his mandatory military service.
+This marked Teen Top's last concert as a full group in a while, with Chunji being the first member to enlist in the military shortly after on August 10, 2020, to fulfill his mandatory military service.
 Ricky was accepted as part of the military band, and was the group's second member to enlist to the military on January 17, 2021.
 C.A.P is the third member to enlist in the military on May 10, 2021.